email@example.com | +44 1530 831191

-Wear resistance is basically defined by hardness.
-Our abrasion plate is quenched and tempered to a high degree of hardness thus in a great number of constructions its use will lead to substantial increase in service life.
-Depending on the type of wear, parameters such as chemical composition and micro structure take effect.
-A characteristic of our plate is the addition of chromium which has produced the best results.
+Wear resistance is defined by hardness.
+Our abrasion plate is quenched and tempered to a high degree of hardness thus in a great number of constructions its use will lead to a substantial increase in service life.
+Depending on the type of wear, parameters such as chemical composition and microstructure take effect.
+A characteristic of our wear plates is the addition of chromium which has produced the best results.
 The chemical composition is designed to provide thorough hardening of the thickness involved.

 Abrasion Plate Welding